tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 057.md

 		- Digging further he finds a book on ruins.
 This book details that this is a building, as far as anyone knows, has always been here.
 This building predates [[Drakkenheim]], predating the [[Amethyst Academy]].
 The initial founding of the city was around this tower.
 No real record has ever been found of its construction.
 		- It's one of three widely known strongholds of the [[Amethyst Academy]].
 - We get back over to the Cathedral after coming up with nothing major at the Library.
 - We find there to be a reasonable mass of people hanging around the Cathedral.
 There are about 25 members of the Falling Fire, working on cleaning up/performing repairs.
 About 15 members of the Silver Order.
-Standing on a small pulpit in the center of the Cathedral we see Lucretia reading out passages.
+Standing on a small pulpit in the center of the Cathedral we see [[Lucritia]] reading out passages.
 - In a few days there will be a meeting of some of the factions.
-- [[Arken Highbloom]] asks Lucretia about the Phylactery.
+- [[Arken Highbloom]] asks [[Lucritia]] about the Phylactery.
 She insists it's not the original after study with the Academy mages.
 - [[Sihrr]] catches something odd from a comment [[Silas]] made about the Phylactery not being found.
 - We head back out the Temple Gate towards [[Emberwood Village]].
 - We come home to [[Milando]] sitting in our house, smoking a pipe, eating some cheese.